-In FY2023, a controlling shareholder, Singapore Enterprises Pte Ltd, extended loans totalling S\$4.75 million to the Group for working capital purposes.
-These loans bear interest rates of between 5.63% and 7.16% per annum.
-These loans are secured by a charge over the ordinary shares in the share capital of the Company's associate, VPPL.
+In FY2024, a controlling shareholder, Singapore Enterprises Pte Ltd ("SEPL"), extended loans totalling S\$2.85 million to the Group for working capital purposes.
+These loans bear interest of between 7.07% and 7.13% per annum.
+These loans are secured by a charge over the ordinary shares in the share capital of the Company's associate, Vibrant Properties Pte Ltd ("VPPL").
 These loans are denominated in Singapore dollars.